cornwallgeeks/cornwallgeeks.github.io/_pages/enforcement.md

 Conduct](/code-of-conduct), which includes the concrete enforcement steps.

-It is a living document, informed by new problems, new conflicts, and always strives to help make the WeAllJS community successful while including the voices of those who are too often not heard.
+It is a living document, informed by new problems, new conflicts, and always strives to help make the Cornwall Geeks community successful while including the voices of those who are too often not heard.

 ## Guiding Principles